CoJaques/Saloon/Protocol_Application/README.md

 ## Section 2 - Transport Protocol

 The Saloon protocol utilizes UDP for communication.
-The default port for Saloon is 1312.
+The default port used for the server is 1312, it's used for unicast.
+Client use any available port.

+The multicast adress can be defined with program's argument.
+The multicast port too, by default the multicast port is 1313.

 The initial connection is initiated by the client.
 The server supports multiple client connections.